FAQs FOR FAMILIES

 Our mission is to provide college scholarships and educational counseling to the children of military personnel who have been killed in the line of duty.
 Our goal is to bridge the gap in funding between available sources of grants and scholarships (i.e., VA Chapter 33 or 35, federal, state, local and private grants) and the total cost of college.

 Children – whether natural, by marriage or adoption – who have lost a parent in the line of military duty, during combat or peacetime.
 All branches (Army, Navy, Air Force, Marines, or Coast Guard) and all components (active, reserve and guard) are covered.

 What expenses are covered?

-Costs related to undergraduate education: tuition, room and board, books, fees, computers and living expenses.
+Costs related to undergraduate education: tuition, room and board, books, fees, living expenses, a one-time $1,000 computer stipend.
 Students can be enrolled in either public or private institutions; colleges, universities and vocational schools are covered.
 We do not cover airfare to and from school, and funding cannot be applied to graduate-level education.